 We always advocate for pros, for beautiful results, but also because it takes the mental bandwidth off of you.
 However, we’re also realists and know that you may not be able to get help live streaming your big day.
 So here’s what you need to consider if you are live streaming your own wedding.

-- A laptop with a web camera, a camera connected to a computer, or phone connected to the internet.
-Basically you need something to capture it and something connected to the internet to broadcast it!
+- A laptop with a web camera, a camera connected to a computer, or a phone connected to the internet.
+Basically, you need something to capture it and something connected to the internet to broadcast it!

 - If you want to stream from a camera other than your phone or webcam, you’re going to need the appropriate cords to connect it to your computer.
 You’ll also need software appropriate to connect the camera to the platform you are using.

 - A microphone – not required but a brilliant idea to help your guests hear every word.
 Lapel microphones are the best for this.

 - Lighting – if your space is dark, consider the lighting you will need to make sure everything can be seen.

 - A good internet connection – hard we know!
 Preferably you’ll be able to use a solid wifi connection or at least a 4G connection.
 Make sure you can test this out beforehand.

 - A tripod – Wedding ceremonies can be long and you don’t want to rely on one person to hold still for the entire duration.